ataseren/ataseren.github.io/content/DevSecOps/Creating a DevSecOps pipeline with Jenkins.md

 And this is the result of the build:
 ![[Pasted image 20231215160259.png]]

+Note: You can also choose the option of using an installer for SonarQube in the Jenkins settings but I didn't mention it because of showing you the basic steps of installing and using SonarQube for any case.
 ## Dependency Check

 Dependency checks involve evaluating the external components, like libraries and frameworks, used in software development to identify security vulnerabilities, ensure compliance with policies, and mitigate risks.